raviteja9849/FMML-2021/README.md

 ⦿    **Extrapolation**:   Making predictions outside the range of a dataset.
 E.g. My dog barks, so all dogs must bark.
 In machine learning we often run into trouble when we extrapolate outside the range of our training data.

+⦿     **Interpolation**:   Interpolation is an estimation of a value within two known values in a sequence of values.
+Polynomial interpolation is a method of estimating values between known data points.

 ![image](https://user-images.githubusercontent.com/66083579/153653175-03d6cbbd-fdb2-490e-9d20-db9b8044223f.png)

 ⦿    **False Positive Rate**:Defined as